antoinebidault/DynamicCivilWar/readme.md

 Dynamic Civil War Mod
 ----
 A singleplayer scenario for arma III

 One objective : find & kill the enemy commander who is hidden somewhere in a random sector...
 You would have several additional tasks to complete.
 You must be careful to every civil.
 They can become very dangerous insurgents, if you are not threating them with respects (Lowering your gun when you talk to them...).
 You must be patient and clear every compound and talk to every civilian.

-Features :
+Base features
 ---
 * Random enemy patrol
-* Random populated compound width civilian and enemies
+* Random populated compounds width civilians and enemies
 * Every compound has a leader who can give you information
 * Random sheep herds & civilian
 * Efficient units cache system